ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

     Landing Gear                          Deploys or Retracts :ref:`Landing Gear <common-landing-gear>` Lost Vehicle Alarm                    Plays the `lost copter alarm <https://download.ardupilot.org/downloads/wiki/pixhawk_sound_files/LostCopter.wav>`__ through the buzzer
-    Emergency Stop Motors                 Stops motors immediately (`video <https://www.youtube.com/watch?v=-Db4u8LJE5w>`__) Motor Interlock                      | Motor Interlock controls the way the heliRSC (motor throttle control) output
+    Emergency Stop Motors                 Stops motors immediately (`video <https://www.youtube.com/watch?v=-Db4u8LJE5w>`__) Motor Interlock                      | Motor Interlock controls the way the heliRSC (motor throttle control)
-                                         | is generated in Traditional Helicopters and HeliQuads.
-If >1200us,
+                                         | output is generated in Traditional Helicopters and HeliQuads.
+If
-                                         | it enables theMotor Interlock function, below it is disabled.
+                                         | >1200us, it enables the Motor Interlock function, below it is disabled.
                                          | When <1200us, it is similar to what is sometimes referred to as
                                          | Throttle Hold in RC Helicopter terminology.
                                          | For Mulit-copters, it is used as a motor stop function when <1200us.